druths/xp/README.md

 files can get overwritten and, more generally, the user typically loses track of exactly which files came from what setting.

-In Flex, files produced by a pipeline can be easily bound to their pipeline, eliminating this confusion.
+In xp, files produced by a pipeline can be easily bound to their pipeline, eliminating this confusion.

 ```